3 Different Types of a Crossover Turn

 3.)
 The Top Arm Spin Turn

-A while back, Chloe Sutton, was making some YouTube tutorials for Swimmer’s and I came across her Crossover Turn video.
-I noticed it was similar to my Backstroke Flipturn style of Crossover Turn, but what the body did appear to be different.
-Well, that’s because this turn is actually a blend of the first two, where swimmers hits the wall with their top arm (instead of their bottom), and then performs the same spinning motion as Bottom Arm Spin Turn to get off the wall.
+A while back, Chloe Sutton was making some YouTube tutorials for Swimmers, and I came across her Crossover Turn video.
+I noticed it was similar to my Backstroke Flipturn style of Crossover Turn, but the body did appear to be different.
+Well, that’s because this turn is a blend of the first two, where swimmers hit the wall with their top arm (instead of their bottom) and then perform the same spinning motion as a Bottom Arm Spin Turn to get off the wall.

 For this type of turn, you see little to none of the body come up compared to the Bottom Arm version of it.
 It’s very obvious how deep the body stays below the water in the video below.